Homocysteine (Total), Methylmalonic Acid, and Methylcitric Acid, Blood Spots

 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

-Homocystinuria is an autosomal recessive disorder caused by a deficiency in cystathionine beta-synthase.
-This enzyme is involved in the condensation of homocysteine and serine to form cystathionine as part of methionine metabolism.
-The incidence of homocystinuria is approximately 1 in 350,000 live births.
+Homocystinuria is an autosomal recessive disorder caused by a deficiency of the enzyme cystathionine beta-synthase.
+The incidence of homocystinuria is approximately 1 in 200,000 to 335,000 live births.
 Classical homocystinuria is characterized by a normal presentation at birth followed by failure to thrive and developmental delay.
 Untreated homocystinuria can lead to ophthalmological problems, mental retardation, seizures, thromboembolic episodes, and skeletal abnormalities.
 The biochemical phenotype is characterized by increased plasma concentrations of methionine and homocysteine (free and total) along with decreased concentrations of cystine.

 Methylmalonic acidemia (MMA) and propionic acidemia (PA) are defects of propionate metabolism caused by deficiencies in methylmalonyl-CoA mutase and propionyl-CoA carboxylase, respectively.
 The clinical phenotype includes vomiting, hypotonia, lethargy, apnea, hypothermia, and coma.
 The biochemical phenotype for MMA includes elevations of propionyl carnitine, methylmalonic acid, and methylcitric acid.
 Patients with PA will have elevations of propionyl carnitine and methylcitric acid with normal methylmalonic acid concentrations as the enzymatic defect is upstream of methylmalonic-CoA mutase.